gavinsimpson/ggvegan/README.md

 ## Installation
 No binary packages are currently available for ggvegan.
 If you have the correct development tools you can compile the package yourself after downloading the source code from github.

-Finally, if you use Hadley Wickham's **devtools** package then you can install ggvegan directly from github using functions that devtools provides.
-To do this, install **devtools** from CRAN via
+Finally, you can install ggvegan directly from GitHub using functions that the **remotes** package provides.
+To do this, install **remotes** from CRAN via

-    install.packages("devtools")
+    install.packages("remotes")

 then run

-    devtools::install_github("gavinsimpson/ggvegan")
+    remotes::install_github("gavinsimpson/ggvegan")